 Mistake #1: Not setting up your Word document properly

-This is a critical step and is the reason why most people’s Word documents never import into PowerPoint correctly.
+This is a critical step and is the reason most people’s Word documents never properly convert into PowerPoint slides.

-Before you can convert your Word document into PowerPoint slides, you must first format your Word document properly as an outline using the default Microsoft Word Heading Styles (as described below).
+Before you can convert your Word document into PowerPoint slides, you must first format your Word document using the Heading Styles formatting:

 And although this is the “correct” way to use Word, most people don’t know this.
-That’s why almost every Word document you will ever touch during your career will NOT be set up like this, and will NOT import properly into PowerPoint on its own.
+That’s why every Word document you will ever touch during your career will NOT be set up like this and will NOT import properly into PowerPoint on its own.

 To set up your word document properly, follow these steps.

-Heading 1 Style for your slide’s title text, and the Heading 2 Style for your slide’s content text.
+- Heading 1 Style for your slide’s title text

-If you plan on using the newly outlined document, however, see the optional formatting step below on how to update the default Header Styles.
+If you plan to use the newly outlined document, however, see the optional formatting step below on how to update the default Header Styles.

 To format your text using these Header Styles, simply select the text and from the Styles dialog box, choose Heading 1 and Heading 2.
 You can see I’ve started in the picture below with the orange and green rectangles, mapped to the Style Gallery there on the Home tab.

-There are a number of advantages to setting up your Word documents properly using these Header Styles (such as the ability to automatically generate a Table of Contents), but that is beyond the scope of this blog post.
+There are a number of advantages to setting up your Word documents effectively use these Header Styles (such as the ability to automatically generate a Table of Contents), but that is beyond the scope of this blog post.

 Extra recommended step: Format your header styles in Word